Endorsements

 The Endorsement Process

-At the February General Meeting, Boston DSA members voted to endorse Evan MacKay for Cambridge’s 25th Middlesex district in the Massachusetts State House.
+At the January General Meeting, Boston DSA members voted to endorse Evan MacKay for State Representative in the 25th Middlesex district.

 Evan MacKay